We offer resources, content, and programs for educators and students of all levels.

 Students also learn the basics of geospatial data and how they can use maps to better understand trends in their city and propose possible solutions.

-If you have questions about these materials or if you work at a Boston high school and want to learn more about becoming one of our Maptivist partners, please contact our Director of Education or Education Coordinator for more information.
+If you have questions about these materials or if you work at a Boston high school and want to learn more about becoming one of our Maptivist partners, please contact our Director of Education or K-12 Education Manager for more information.